New York Disability Discrimination Lawyers

 Who is Covered by Disability Discrimination Laws?

-New York also provides strong state protections for employees, as well as independent and private contractors, subcontractors, domestic workers, vendors, and consultants under the New York State Human Rights Law (NYHRL).
+New York provides strong state protections for employees, as well as independent and private contractors, subcontractors, domestic workers, vendors, and consultants under the New York State Human Rights Law (NYHRL).

 Individuals with various diseases, conditions, disorders, disfigurements, and impairments are covered under disability discrimination laws.